Nancy Harkness Love: Post-war

 At the end of the war, Love and her husband had the unique distinction of being decorated simultaneously.
 He received the Distinguished Service Medal, and she the Air Medal for her "Operational leadership in the successful training and assignment of over 300 qualified women fliers in the flying of advanced military aircraft."

 After the war, Love had three daughters, but she continued as an aviation industry leader, as well as a champion for recognition as military veterans for the women who had served as WASPs.
 In 1948, after the creation of the United States Air Force, she was given the rank of lieutenant colonel in the U.S. Air Force Reserve.

 Love died of cancer at the age of 62 in 1976, so she did not live to see the WASPs being accorded military recognition three years later.

 Legacy

-Love was posthumously inducted into the Airlift/Tanker Association in 1996, the Michigan Women's Hall of Fame in 1997, and the National Aviation Hall of Fame in Dayton, Ohio in 2005.
+Love was posthumously inducted into the Airlift/Tanker Association's Hall of Fame in 1996, the Michigan Women's Hall of Fame in 1997, and the National Aviation Hall of Fame in Dayton, Ohio in 2005.
 A statue dedicated to Nancy Harkness Love is at the New Castle County Airport in Delaware.